-If a non-degree student wishes to pursue a degree at a later date, he or she must formally apply for degree admission to the academic program and submit all required supporting credentials.
-There is no guarantee that non-degree students will be admitted as degree candidates.
+Those wishing to pursue a degree must formally apply for degree admission and submit all required supporting credentials.
+There is no guarantee non-degree students will be admitted to degree programs.

-Both degree and non-degree students must meet the Graduate School requirements and those of their chosen academic division.
+Both non-degree and degree-seeking students must meet the Graduate School requirements and those of their chosen academic program.
 After admittance as a degree candidate, the division head will decide which credits earned as a non-degree student may be used to fulfill degree requirements.
-All credits must have been earned within 5 years preceding entry into the degree program.
+All credits must be earned within five years preceding entry into the degree program.